AtoMan900/207-course-notes/14-regular-expressions.md

 Because there are no anchors, a string will conform to this regex if _any_ substring contained within it conforms to the regex.

-For example, the string `cCaA` conforms and so does `ABCcCcAa1A23`, since they both contain a substring, `cCcA`, that is consistent with the regex.
+For example, the string "cCaA" conforms and so does "ABCcCcAa1A23", since they both contain a substring, "cCcA", that is consistent with the regex.

-A string like `cCa1A` does not conform though, since the `1` is inconsistent with the pattern.
+A string like "cCa1A" does not conform though, since the "1" is inconsistent with the pattern.

 ## 14.5.
 Special symbols